How To Make A Perfect Omelet in 5 Minutes

 Profession Chef Omelet Tips

-There are an unlimited amount fillings you can use with this basic omelet recipe.
+There are an unlimited amount of fillings you can use with this basic omelet recipe.

 What are the most popular omelet fillings?